TheRandonauts/ocelli/README.md

 # ocelli: Camera-Based TRNG

 **Ocelli** is a Rust library with FFI bindings that can be used to generate high-quality entropy using a camera feed.
-The application supports two entropy generation methods (`chop_and_tack` and `pick_and_flip`) and optionally applies Van Neumann whitening for enhanced randomness.
+The application supports three entropy generation methods (`tune_and_prune`, `chop_and_tack` and `pick_and_flip`) and optionally applies Van Neumann whitening for enhanced randomness.

+### Tune and Prune

+(Novel algorithm derived from combining techniques used in the other two methods described below)

+The algorithm extracts entropy from two arrays with 8 bit integers that can be obtained by taking two consecutive frames from a camera feed and reading their brightness levels.
+Pixel values are compared across frames and a band pass filter is applied.
+The least significant bit of qualifying pixel values is then used to form a bitstream which gets sequentially packed into bytes, forming the output entropy.

 ### Chop and Tack